BlueStamp-Engineering-2022/Sindu_BSE_Project/index.md

 # Starter Project

 My starter project is the customizable Arduino project, in which I used the Piezo buzzer as my output.
 The Piezo buzzer plays various tones at different frequencies to create a song.
+The materials I used are:
+* an Arduino Uno microboard
+* an Arduino Proto Shield
+* two jumper wires
+* a Piezo buzzer
+* solder & a soldering iron

+This is my procedure:
-The materials I used are: an Arduino Uno microboard, an Arduino Proto Shield, two jumper wires, and a Piezo buzzer.
-First, I soldered on three headers to the Proto Shield.
-Using these headers, I was able to connect the Proto Shield and the Uno.
-Now that the two components were connected, I built my circuit: I connected one jumper wire from the positive side of the Piezo buzzer to pin 9 on the Proto Shield, and another wire from the negative side to the ground pin(GND).
-I then connected the Arduino Uno to my laptop using a USB cable.
-The project came with Arduino code, which: corresponded frequencies to note characters, defined the song length, defined the note sequence and their corresponding beats, the tempo, and included other loops and functions to play the song.
-I imported it and ran the code, and the buzzer played a simple melody.
-Afterwards, I experimented with changing the code to play different songs by tweaking the note sequence, song length, and beats.
+1. First, I soldered on three headers to the Arduino Proto Shield.
+2. Using these headers, I was able to connect the Proto Shield and the Uno by sliding the headers together.
+3. Now that the two components were connected, I built my circuit: I connected one jumper wire from the positive side of the Piezo buzzer to pin 9 on the Proto Shield, and another wire from the negative side to the ground pin(GND).
+4. I then connected the Arduino Uno to my laptop using a USB cable.
+	* The project came with Arduino code, which: corresponded frequencies to note characters, defined the song length, defined the note sequence and their corresponding beats, the tempo, and included other loops and functions to play the song.
+6. I imported it and ran the code, and the buzzer played a simple melody.
+7. Afterwards, I experimented with changing the code to play different songs by tweaking the note sequence, song length, and beats.

 [![First Milestone](http://i3.ytimg.com/vi/wGRu2dGmE5Q/hqdefault.jpg)](https://www.youtube.com/watch?v=wGRu2dGmE5Q "First Milestone"){:target="_blank" rel="noopener"}